rohithasrk/yamp/README.md

 Modify `public/config.json` to point towards the directory/directories in which you store your music files.

+## ToDo

++ Play next song
++ Being able to make a playlist
++ Basically all the functions of a general music player.

 _Note: I'm working on Node.js version 4.7.0_

 _Another Note: There is a bug in `jsmediatags` library due to which album arts of bigger than normal size fail to load.
 So don't blame me._